owid/owid-datasets/datasets/Excess Mortality Data – OWID (2021)/README.md

 All-cause mortality data is from the Human Mortality Database (HMD) Short-term Mortality Fluctuations project and the World Mortality Dataset (WMD).
 Both sources are updated weekly.

-We do not use the data from some countries in WMD because they fail to meet the following data quality criteria: 1) at least four years of historical data; and 2) data published either weekly or monthly.
+We do not use the data from some countries in WMD because they fail to meet the following data quality criteria: 1) at least three years of historical data; and 2) data published either weekly or monthly.
 The full list of excluded countries and reasons for exclusion can be found in this spreadsheet: https://docs.google.com/spreadsheets/d/1JPMtzsx-smO3_K4ReK_HMeuVLEzVZ71qHghSuAfG788/edit?usp=sharing.

 HMD has deaths data for all ages and broken down by broad age groups, while WMD has data for all ages only.